Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

 	- Display maintenance information of MotoSuiveur.

 .. note::
-    MSHMI is not part of standard MS equipment and can be ordered additionally.
+    MotoSuiveurHMI is not part of standard MotoSuiveur equipment and can be ordered additionally.

 HMI Touch Screen Operations